Within Each Person Lies The Potential Of Healing

 Reiki for emotional healing: Reiki means Universal life force; energy in motion; it is an ancient hands-on healing technique, that can calm the nervous system, helping to restore a sense of balance and over all well-being.
 It promotes deep relaxation; strengthen the immune system; improve the power and quality of our internal energy; evoking a greater sense of peace and harmony within the entire body and mind.

 As long as I can remember I wanted to become a counsellor.
 No matter who would come to me, I was always willing to help.
 I wrote Courageous Butterfly as an inspiration for those living in fear, distress and depression.
 I wanted to make an impact with my story.
 I noticed that I touched a common thread with people who have similar life challenges.
-Women began to reach out to me.
+People began to reach out to me.
 I received hundreds of emails, most of them were words of gratitude for having the courage to write about my vulnerabilities and recovery.
 These emails reinforced my strong desire to become a therapist.
 I know in my heart that it’s my true life purpose.
 There is nothing else that drives me more than wanting to help others to recognize their own power and potential.
-I am so happy to share that I have completed my master's level program in psychotherapy and that I am now offering holistic counselling at a reasonable rate.
-My focus is on the mind/body/spirit connection; the whole being.
+I am so happy to share that I have completed my master's level program in spiritual psychotherapy at the Transformational Arts College in Toronto.
+I am now offering holistic counselling at a reasonable rate.
+My focus is on the mind/body/spirit connection; the whole being; integration.